 The Cambridge Centre for the Study of Existential Risk at Cambridge University houses academics studying both technical and strategic questions related to biosecurity.
 See current vacancies.

 - Bipartisan Commission on Biodefense is a group that analyses the United States’ defense capabilities against biological threats, and recommends and lobbies for improvements.

 - Global Catastrophic Risk Institute is an independent research institute that investigates how to minimise the risks of large scale catastrophes.
 See current vacancies.

-- Open Philanthropy Project, which advises GoodVentures, a several billion dollar foundation, on its philanthropy.
+- Open Philanthropy, which advises GoodVentures, a several billion dollar foundation, on its philanthropy.
 See current vacancies.
-Disclaimer of conflict of interest: we have received a grant from the Open Philanthropy Project.
+Disclaimer of conflict of interest: we have received a grant from the Open Philanthropy.
 You could also consider working at their partner organisation, GiveWell, which carries out priorities research within international development.

 - The Global Priorities Institute at Oxford, which is the leading academic research centre focused on this topic (note that our co-founder, Will MacAskill, is a researcher there).
 See current vacancies.

 - Future of Humanity Institute, which does macrostrategy research to analyse the long-term outcomes of present day actions.
 See current vacancies.

 Note: Our investigation of this area is only shallow, so we are not confident in our analysis and recommendations.
 See the Open Philanthropy’s overview of this area for more detail and a longer list of organisations.